THEORY OF CHANGE

 Short Narrative: Pol Pot’s Birthday

 A comedic examination of the humbling of a ruthless tyrant, as the office staff of the Cambodian dictator Pol Pot attempts to throw a surprise birthday party for their boss.
+Premiered at the Sundance Film Festival.
+Invited to over a hundred film festivals globally.
 Over 500,000 views on YouTube.

 Directed by: Talmage Cooley